WGMU RADIO’S RULES, REGULATIONS, SUGGESTIONS, AND PROFESSIONALISM POLICY FOR WGMU MEMBERS

 - 9.1 Violation of any on-air programming policy and strikes are to be tallied and kept track of by the GM.
 You will be notified upon receiving a strike.
 Strikes are non-negotiable.
 As noted, three strikes will result in immediate expulsion.
 Being a broadcaster with WGMU is not a right; it is a privilege.
 We are here to make this a fun and professional environment for everyone.
 This means all broadcasters (including staff) need to be cognoscente and aware of the rules and regulations set forth within this packet.
 The statement of the institution of a strike, immediate expulsion, or suspension is not a threat; it is a promise.

-- 9.2 WGMU Executive Staff is assigned to monitor and do weekly on-air checks of every show.
+- 9.2 Just because the GM doesn’t catch you doesn’t mean you get away with it.
+WGMU Executive Staff is assigned to monitor and do weekly on-air checks of every show.
 Know the rules and regulations set forth.
-You will be held responsible for abiding by them.
+You will be held responsible for all of this.

 - 10. Guidance for General/Executive Staff Members: